RestoreMonarchyPlugins/UnturnedDocumentation/Unturned Server/commands-dat.md

 description: List of options for the Commands.dat file that can be used to configure your Unturned server.
 ---

-The **Commands.dat** file is key to setting up and customizing your Unturned server.
-It allows you to configure the server's map, name, slots, and other options.
-This guide provides a full list of commands for the **Commands.dat** file, along with descriptions of their functions and how to use them properly.
+# Commands.dat
+The Commands.dat file tells your Unturned server what map to use, what to call itself, how many players can join, and other settings.

+## Where is it located?
-You'll find this file in the `Server/Commands.dat` directory of your server installation.
+You'll find this file in the `Server/Commands.dat` directory of your server.
 For example, it might be located at:
 ```
 Servers/unturned/Server/Commands.dat
 ```

+## How it works?
 All the commands in the **Commands.dat** are executed when the server starts before the map is loaded.

 ![Server execute loading](assets/commands_execute_load.png)

-Some of them can be executed while the server is running for example **maxplayers**.
+## Table of Commands
-Below is a complete list of commands for your **Commands.dat** file, with descriptions of what they do and how to use them and examples.
+Below is a complete list of commands for your **Commands.dat** file, with descriptions of what they do, how to use them and examples.

-### Commands Table
 | Name | Example | Description |
 |------|---------|-------------|
 | **bind** | `bind 127.0.0.1` | Sets the IP address of the server. |